Singapore's Role for ASEAN's Portfolio Investment: Gravity in portfolio investment

 \subsection{Time-series change in portfolio investment}

 This subsection investigates the change in the elasticity of portfolio investment to distance over time.
 The specification is

-The setting follows the baseline analysis described in the previous section, except for including the interaction terms of geographical distance ($\ln Distance_{i,j}$), time-fixed effects ($\gamma_t$), and ASEAN/OECD dummy ($D^{ASEAN}$ and $D^{OECD}$) as well as country-pair fixed effects ($\mu_{j,i}$).
+The setting follows the baseline analysis described in the previous section, except for including the interaction terms of geographical distance ($\ln Dis_{i,j}$), the time-fixed effects ($\gamma_t$), and the ASEAN/OECD/ROW dummy ($D^{ASEAN}$, $D^{OECD}$, and $D^{ROW}$) as well as the country-pair fixed effects ($\mu_{j,i}$).
 Interacting the distance and time-fixed effects enables us to include country pair-fixed effects.
 The interaction terms are country-pair-time-specific variables indexed by ({i, j, t})-level, so we can avoid multicollinearity with country-pair fixed effects indexed by ({i, j})-level.
-Specification with full set of fixed effects (i.e., reporting/counterparty country-time fixed effects and country-pair fixed effects) is the standard setting in structural gravity literature (e.g., \cite{anderson2003gravity}), which can reduce the concern on possible estimation bias.\footnote{We confirm that the specification additionally including the interaction term of geographical distance, time-fixed effects, and ROW dummy delivers similar results.
-Including reporting country-time fixed effects, counterparty country-time fixed effects, and country-pair fixed efects is the first best choice in estimating a structural gravity model (\cite{anderson2003gravity} and \cite{silva2006log}).} The coefficients of our interest are $\beta_t^{ASEAN}$ and $\beta_t^{OECD}$ that capture the relative elasticity to distance in each year and country group compared to a specific base year.
+Specification with full set of fixed effects (i.e., reporting/counterparty country-time fixed effects and country-pair fixed effects) is the standard setting in the structural gravity literature \citep[e.g.][]{anderson2003gravity}, which can reduce the concern about possible estimation bias.
+The coefficients of our interest are $\beta_t^{ASEAN}$ and $\beta_t^{OECD}$ that capture the elasticity to distance in each year and country group relative to a specific base year.
 We set the first year of the sample, i.e., 2007, as the base year.
 Thus, the sequences of $\beta_t^{ASEAN}$ and $\beta_t^{OECD}$ capture the time variation of the elasticity from 2008 to 2017 in each country group.

-Figure \ref{fig:Debt_instrument} plots the time variation of the coefficients of debt investment to distance with 95 percent confidence intervals.
-The blue and red markers represent the results of the residency- and nationality-based data provided by \cite{coppola2021redrawing} and the green markers represent the results of the residency-based CPIS data.
-Panels (a) and (b) report the results of ASEAN and OECD.
+Figure \ref{fig:Debt_instrument} plots time variation of the coefficients of debt investment to distance for ASEAN and OECD members with 95 percent confidence intervals for the residency- and nationality-based data provided by \cite{coppola2021redrawing} and the residency-based CPIS data.\footnote{Table \ref{fig:timeseries_app} reports the detailed results.}

-Panel (a) shows that the coefficients of ASEAN get larger and significant since the mid-2010, while they are small and insignificant in the 2000s.
-All three datasets follow a similar pattern.
-The positive elasticity indicates that ASEAN tends to invest in bonds issued in a faraway country compared to the base year 2007.
-This is consistent with the fact that ASEAN has increased its portfolio investment to faraway OECD countries (see Figure \ref{fig:asean-pi}) and in particular in the US in the past decade (see Figure \ref{fig:bin-asean_debt2007} and \ref{fig:bin-asean_debt2017}).